-Applications for the 2019 Valerie Sivinski Fund awards were due October 1, 2018.
-Award winners will be announced at the Washington Trust’s annual Sivinski Holiday Benefit, happening this year on December 4, 2018 at the Stimson Green Mansion in Seattle.
-Award winners are expressly invited to attend and be recognized at the benefit!
+Applications for the 2020 Valerie Sivinski Fund awards were due October 15, 2019.
+Award winners were announced at the Washington Trust’s annual Sivinski Holiday Benefit, on December 3, 2019 at the Stimson Green Mansion in Seattle.
+The next application round is anticipated to begin summer of 2020.

 Who is eligible to apply?